lmb2/chatbots/Developer.md

     ```
     <br/><br/>
     <ins>Let's take a look at the second entry:</ins> <br>
-    This get's triggered when the bots determines ``"weather"`` as tag(class) to chose a response from. <br>
+    This get's triggered when the bots determines ``"weather"`` as tag(class) to choose a response from. <br>
-    When it's triggered the bot knows that he has to check the user-input by using the spacy-entity-check with the given parameters ``["PERSON","ORG","GPE","EVENT"]``, because there is no <b>splitTrigger</b> defined. <br>
+    When it's triggered, the bot knows that he has to check the user-input by using the spacy-entity-check with the given parameters ``["PERSON","ORG","GPE","EVENT"]``, because there is no <b>splitTrigger</b> defined. <br>
-    Afterwards the bot uses the obtained information for the next steps. <br>
+    Afterward, the bot uses the obtained information for the next steps. <br>
     The intent part of this example looks like this:
     ```json
     {